Adrenal insufficiency: Adrenal dysgenesis

-All causes in this category are genetic, and generally very rare.
+All causes in this category are genetic and generally very rare.
 These include mutations to the SF1 transcription factor, congenital adrenal hypoplasia due to DAX-1 gene mutations and mutations to the ACTH receptor gene (or related genes, such as in the Triple A or Allgrove syndrome).
 DAX-1 mutations may cluster in a syndrome with glycerol kinase deficiency with a number of other symptoms when DAX-1 is deleted together with a number of other genes.

 Diagnosis

 The first step of diagnosing adrenal insufficiency is confirming inappropriately low cortisol secretion.
 This is followed by determining the origin of dysfunction (adrenal glands, pituitary gland, or hypothalamus) and therefore the type of adrenal insufficiency (primary, secondary, or tertiary).
 After narrowing down the source, further testing can elucidate the cause of insufficiency.

 If a patient is suspected to be experiencing an acute adrenal crisis, immediate treatment with IV corticosteroids is imperative and should not be delayed for any testing, as the patient's health can deteriorate rapidly and result in death without replacing the corticosteroids.
 Dexamethasone should be used as the corticosteroid of choice in these cases as it is the only corticosteroid that will not affect diagnostic test results.

-To confirm inappropriately low cortisol secretion, testing can include baseline morning cortisol level in the blood or morning cortisol level in the saliva.
+To confirm inappropriately low cortisol secretion, testing may include baseline morning cortisol level in the blood or morning cortisol level in the saliva.
 Cortisol levels typically peak in the morning; thus, low values indicate true adrenal insufficiency.
-Urinary free cortisol can also be measured, but are not necessary for diagnosis.
+Urinary free cortisol can also be measured, but is not necessary for diagnosis.

 To determine the origin of dysfunction, the ACTH stimulation test is the best initial test as it can differentiate between primary and secondary adrenal insufficiency.
 If cortisol levels remain low following ACTH stimulation, then the diagnosis is primary adrenal insufficiency.
 If cortisol levels increase following ACTH stimulation, then the diagnosis is either secondary or tertiary adrenal insufficiency.
 The corticotropin-releasing hormone test can then differentiate between secondary and tertiary adrenal insufficiency.
 Additional testing can include basal plasma ACTH, renin, and aldosterone concentrations, as well as a blood chemistry panel to check for electrolyte imbalances.

-Depending on the type of adrenal insufficiency, there are many possible causes and therefore many different avenues of testing (see Causes above).
+Depending on the type of adrenal insufficiency, there are several possible causes and therefore many different avenues of testing (see Causes above).
 For primary adrenal insufficiency, the most common cause is autoimmune adrenalitis (Addison's disease); therefore, 21-hydroxylase autoantibodies should be checked.
 Structural abnormalities of the adrenal glands can be detected on CT imaging.
 For secondary and tertiary adrenal insufficiency, an MRI of the brain can be obtained to detect structural abnormalities such as masses, metastasis, hemorrhage, infarction, or infection.